clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

          :file:`AWSClearTestKey.pem` to your browser's defined
          :file:`Downloads` directory.
       #.
 When the file finishes downloading, select the
-         :guilabel:`Launch Instances` to proceed to the :guilabel:`Launch Status` menu shown in figure 8.
+         :guilabel:`Launch Instances` button to proceed to the :guilabel:`Launch Status` menu shown in figure 8.

          .. figure:: figures/aws-web-8.png
             :scale: 50 %